xenserverarmy/packer/README.md

  * `vm_name` - the name that should be given to the created VM.
  * `vm_memory` - the static memory configuration for the VM, in MB.
  * `vm_vcpus` - the number of vCPUs to assign during build
+ * `vm_disks` - a nested array of disk name: capacity pairs.
+Allows creating more than one virtual disk, and assigning each a name.
+If disk_size is also present, it takes priority and this setting is completely ignored.
+Using arrays enforces drive creation order, which can be very important for matching up to device names in Kickstart scripts, for example.
  * `nfs_mount` - Used for VHD artifacts, the NFS mount for the sr_name

 Once you've updated the config file with your own parameters, you can use packer to build this VM with the following command: